mrshoikot/scrud/README.md

-# A simple laravel package that generates CRUD operation related files
+# SCRUD

-Generate CRUD related files and routes using a single command.
+A simple laravel package that generates CRUD operation related files using a single command.
 ## Environment
 This package was tested using `php 8.1` and `laravel 10.0`